ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

   * Prometheus
   * Grafana
   * Serilog
-    * A powerfull and widley used logging framework for .Net applications
+    * A powerful and widley used logging framework for .Net applications
   * Seq
     * A self-hosted search, analysis, and alerting server built for structured logs and traces.
 Simpel and well suited for .Net applications
 # Process

 ## Workflow
 For our entire developing process we've used trunk-based development with each feature being developed in a separate branch.
 We use GitHub actions for CI/CD and GitHub issues for task management.
-So you have your standard workflows for building, testing and deploying the code.
+Our workflows include building, testing and deploying the code.
 On each pull request to the main branch, we run first run the 'changes-to-pr-to-main' that checks if the pull request has a label followed by 'commit-pr-to-main' which runs a handful of jobs:
 * check-for-warnings